Altin Lala: Captaincy and later years

-On 29 May 2005, Lala captained Albania for the first time in a 1–0 friendly defeat against Poland, marking the beginning of his leadership role within the national team.
+On 29 May 2005, Lala captained Albania for the first time in a 1–0 friendly defeat against Poland.
 His third and last international goal came in his 51st appearance for Albania, on 16 August 2006 against San Marino.

-During the UEFA Euro 2008 qualifying campaign, Lala was a regular starter, featuring in ten of Albania’s twelve matches in another seven-team group.
+During the UEFA Euro 2008 qualifying campaign, Lala was a regular starter, featuring in ten of Albania's twelve matches.
 He missed two fixtures in June 2007 due to a knee problem.
-In the opening phase of the qualifiers, he was substituted in all three of Albania’s early matches in 2006, each ending by a two-goal margin and yielding only one point.
-Following the mid-campaign retirement of Igli Tare from international duty, Lala was appointed team captain by manager Otto Barić in early 2007.
-Initially, he shared the captaincy on occasion with Ervin Skela and Klodian Duro, before becoming the team’s full-time captain later that year.
-Under his leadership, Albania produced several competitive results, including three goalless draws and one another 1–1 against Bulgaria and Slovenia in two legs each.
-The team concluded the campaign in fifth place, third from bottom in the seven-team group.
+In the opening phase of the qualifiers, he was substituted in all three early matches in 2006, each ending by a two-goal margin and yielding one point.
+After the mid-campaign retirement of Igli Tare from international duty, Lala was appointed team captain by manager Otto Barić in early 2007.
+He occasionally shared the captaincy with Ervin Skela and Klodian Duro before becoming the full-time captain later that year.
+Albania produced several competitive results, including three goalless draws and a 1–1 draw against Bulgaria and Slovenia in two legs each.
+The team finished the campaign in fifth place in the seven-team group.

-During the 2010 FIFA World Cup qualifying campaign, Lala began as a key starter for Albania, helping the team achieve a strong opening month in September 2008.
-He featured for the full 90 minutes in back-to-back clean sheets — a goalless draw against the highly rated Sweden and a 3–0 home win over Malta — results that temporarily placed Albania at the top of the group.
+During the 2010 FIFA World Cup qualifying campaign, Lala began as a key starter for Albania, featuring in back-to-back clean sheets — a goalless draw against Sweden and a 3–0 home win over Malta.